-Alcohol consumption over a long period of time causes some serious physical, mental, professional and social problems.
-The repercussions of these problems extend beyond the person – affecting that person’s family, friends, neighbors and the community to which they belong; affecting that person’s job, his co-workers, his employers and the overall safety in and around his workplace.
+Excessive alcohol consumption over a long period of time causes serious physical, mental, professional and social problems.
+The repercussions of these problems extend beyond just the person themselves - affecting a person’s family, friends, neighbors and the community to which they belong as well as affecting their job, co-workers, employers and the overall safety in and around their workplace.

 The average legal cut off limit for BAC (blood alcohol concentration) is 0.08% but it varies from state to state.
-The NTSB (National Transportation Safety Board) however has proposed to bring this legal limit down to 0.05% for all 50 states.
-They claim that at 0.05% BAC, some visual and cognitive impairment can already be observed from many drivers.3 Please see BAC Effects further down for more detailed information on the effects of alcohol at different BAC levels.
+The NTSB (National Transportation Safety Board) has proposed bringing this legal limit down to 0.05% for all 50 states.
+They claim that at 0.05% BAC, some visual and cognitive impairment can already be observed in many drivers.
+Please see BAC effects further down for more detailed information on the effects of alcohol at different BAC levels.

 On average, upon consumption, detection times for alcohol are as follows:

 Blood Saliva Urine Hair 12 hours 6-12 hours 6-24 hours (up to 5 days with EtG) 7-90 days with EtG

 DEA Drug Class

 Alcohol is not included in the Controlled Substance Act and will therefore not be found under any of the DEA Schedules I, II, III, IV and V. Along with tobacco, alcohol is legal to use.
 They are two of the deadliest yet most widely used drugs in the United States.